 4) Enrich the campus and the region through concerts, workshops, and other public events, and provide opportunities for traditional and contemporary musical expression by students, faculty, guest artists, and members of the community.

-5) Serve the University System of Maryland, the state, and the nation as an internationally recognized center for cutting-edge research in contemporary art-music throught creative work in music technology, composition, and performance.
+5) Serve the University System of Maryland, the state, and the nation as an internationally recognized center for cutting-edge research in contemporary art-music through creative work in music technology, composition, and performance.

 6) Promote and support student research and collaborations, often conducted jointly with faculty through publications and performances.